po1sigala/live/02-Lesson-Plans/Part-Time/14-Week_MVC-dev/README.md

 * Starting with `07-Ins_Data-Serialization`, each activity requires a `.env` file.
 Make sure you create one or rename the existing `.env.EXAMPLE` file before demonstrating each activity.

-* Be prepared to remind students how to start their MySQL server, starting with `08-Stu_Data-Serialization`.
+* Be prepared to remind students how to start their MySQL server on Day 1.
+They will need to use it starting with `08-Stu_Data-Serialization`.

+* You'll need to install the ESLint and Prettier VS Code extensions to properly demonstrate both libraries for Day 3.

+* If the students struggle with the `Everyone Do: Prettier` activity, walk through it with the students using the talking points provided.
+Otherwise, support the students as they do the activity and do a brief review at the end.

 ## Career Connection